 STAY CONNECTED TO YOUR PHYSICIAN

-If you feel that your child is struggling and need more resources and support reach out to your family physician.
+If you feel that your child is struggling and needs more resources and support, reach out to your family physician.
 They can be a source of knowledge to help provide and find the resources that you and your family need.